 Its lightweight and durable material makes it ideal to use for every day walks or occasional hikes, not to mention the reflective trim makes it easy to spot your dog at night.
 For emergencies or for climbing obstacles, while the padded handle helps to lift your dog through rough terrain.

-Bottom line: The Ruffwear Webmaster scores well across all the criteria which makes for an effective and comfortable harness.
+Bottom line: The Ruffwear Webmaster scores well across all the criteria which makes for an effective and comfortable hiking dog harness.

-Looking for the Best Dog Harness for Hiking
+Looking for the Best Dog Harnesses for Hiking

 You’re in the right place!
 In this guide, we will be covering the following:

-Reviews of the top 6 dog harness on the market
+- Reviews of the top 6 dog hiking harnesses on the market

-Our unbiased view on the best harness for hiking
+- Our unbiased view on the best dog harness for hiking

 As man’s best friend, dogs make for fantastic hiking companions!
 While some would think that it’s best to leave your dog unrestrained but the freedom of the wild can excite them and have them running off into dangerous hazards.